captainclam/guitar/readme.md

 Am  C  F  C  G  C  Am  G
 ```

-Friday

-- Step
-- Alt J - Breezeblocks

-Saturday

-- Karma Police
-- Where Is My Mind?
-- Alt J - Matilda
-- Royals
-- Pink Floyd - Wish You Were Here (Intro)
-- The Shins - New Slang
-- Ballpark Music - She Only Loves Me When I'm There
-- Bon Iver - Skinny Love

 ### Pachelbels Canon / Basket Case

 ```
  D    A    Bm   F#
  G    D    G    A
 ```

 ARE THESE THE SAME!?
 Why do they sound the same to me.